 Know What the Pros and Cons of Homeschooling Are

-Edited by mahalia jovita b. bugasto, Anonymous, Karan Khanna, Lynn and 2 others
+Edited by mahalia jovita b. bugasto, Karan Khanna, Lynn, Maria Sharon Ubando and 1 other

 Homeschooling is getting increasingly popular these days.
 It's growth is estimated at 7-15 percent every year.
 According to statistics, there are approximately 2 million children who learn at home.
 There isn't a lot of difference between students who are being home-schooled and those who attend regular school, when it comes to performance.
 Many students with a background of homeschooling come up with excellent results in tests, and are welcomed into colleges and universities.
 Homeschooling for children involves self-directed learning and the potential to become successful employers in adulthood.
 This is where the main benefit of home schooling comes into play.
 However, opinions about homeschooling vary from person to person, so in the following lines of this article, we will go through the pros and cons of homeschooling.
 Probably a lot of parents are wondering if they can proceed with homeschooling, and these pros and cons can definitely help every parent make a correct and final decision about what is better for their children.

 - 1One of the main advantages of homeschooling is freedom of choice regarding your field of interest.Most home-schooled children have the possibility to choose what they want to study, when they want to learn and how much time they would like to take for it.
 However, regardless of their choices, learning starts with basic things.
 However, learning might start at different ages as a child, depending on levels of interest, maturity and ability.
 However, in some states, educational freedom might be legally restricted.Advertisement